kedarjoyner/unsplash-favorites/README.md

 # unsplash-favorites
 A collection of my favorite Unsplash images.
-This project was used to successfully learn how to integrate Compass into my Sass workflow.
+Nothing too fancy!
+This project was used to learn how to successfully integrate Compass into my Sass workflow.